sylvaticus/juliatutorial/language-core/custom-types.md

 end
 ```

-You can omit the `mutable` keyword in front of `struct` when you want to enforce that once an object of that type has been created, its fields can no longer be changed \(i.e. , structures are immutable by default.
+You can omit the `mutable` keyword in front of `struct` when you want to enforce that once an object of that type has been created, its fields can no longer be changed \(i.e., structures are immutable by default.
 Note that mutable objects -as arrays- remain themselves mutable also in a immutable structure\).
 Although obviously less flexible, immutable structures are much faster.

 You can create abstract types using the keyword `abstract type`.
 Abstract types do not have any field, and objects can not be instantiated from them, although concrete types \(structures\) can be defined as subtypes of them \(an [issue](https://github.com/JuliaLang/julia/issues/4935%20) to allow abstract classes to have fields is currently open and may be implemented in the future\).